What is Music Health Alliance?

 Will anyone know that I have called MHA?

 No, MHA provides a safe and confidential place for the music industry to seek guidance, ask questions and find solutions to their healthcare needs.
 Our healthcare advocates are bound by HIPAA Privacy Rules provided by the federal government as protection of personal health information.

 Does MHA just help the music industry professional, or can they help my family?

 Spouses, partners, and children of qualifying individuals may also receive access to MHA services.

 MHA does not employ doctors, nurses or medical staff.
-Our healthcare advocates/navigators are music industry veterans who are licensed and experienced in the field of health insurance, Medicare, Healthcare Reform, state/federal programs, and health system navigation.
-Over the last six years our healthcare advocates have developed proprietary networks of physicians, clinics and pharmacies to help the music industry get well and stay well.
+Our healthcare advocates/navigators are music industry veterans who are licensed and experienced in the field of health insurance, Medicare, Health Care Reform, state/federal programs, and health system navigation.
+Over the last nine years our healthcare advocates have developed proprietary networks of physicians, clinics and pharmacies to help the music industry get well and stay well.
 MHA has both physicians and nurses who sit on its Medical Advisory Board of Directors.

 Do I have to be a member of a music organization to access MHA services?
 Who qualifies for help?